Craig Slater

 Craig Slater (born 26 April 1994) is a Scottish professional football player and coach.
-He plays as a midfielder for Forfar Athletic in Scottish League Two, and is also first team coach at Scottish Women's Premier League team Motherwell.
+He plays as a midfielder for Forfar Athletic, and is also first team coach at Scottish Women's Premier League team Motherwell.

 Slater began his career at St Mirren but left in 2012 to join Kilmarnock.
 He made his professional debut in December 2012 and went on to spend four years at the club, making 85 appearances.
 He left in 2016 to join English League Two club Colchester United.
-After a loan spell with Dundee United he moved to Partick Thistle in 2018 and then Queen's Park in 2020 before joining Forfar in 2021.
+After a loan spell with Dundee United he moved to Partick Thistle in 2018 and then Queen's Park in 2020 before joining Forfar Athletic in 2021.
+In May 2023, he signed for Arbroath on a free.

 Slater has represented Scotland at under-16, under-17, under-19 and under-21 levels.

 Club career

 Born in Glasgow, Slater played for the youth teams at St Mirren "since the age of five or six".
 On leaving school in 2010 at the age of 16, he signed professional terms and a two-year contract.
 However, he said "going into training every day just wasn't enjoyable any more and I felt as if I wasn't going anywhere with the club" and asked to have his contract terminated in 2012.
 He briefly trained with Rangers but he left with the club suffering financial difficulty, before joining Kilmarnock.